Friedrich Hayek: Education

 At the University of Vienna, Hayek initially studied mostly philosophy, psychology and economics.
-The university allowed students to choose their subjects freely and there wasn't much obligatory written work, or tests except main exams at the end of the study.
+The university allowed students to choose their subjects freely and there was not much obligatory written work, or tests except main exams at the end of the study.
 By the end of his studies Hayek became more interested in economics, mostly for financial and career reasons; he planned to combine law and economics to start a career in diplomatic service.
 He earned doctorates in law and political science in 1921 and 1923 respectively.

 For a short time, when the University of Vienna closed he studied in Constantin von Monakow's Institute of Brain Anatomy, where Hayek spent much of his time staining brain cells.
 Hayek's time in Monakow's lab and his deep interest in the work of Ernst Mach inspired his first intellectual project, eventually published as The Sensory Order (1952).
 It located connective learning at the physical and neurological levels, rejecting the "sense data" associationism of the empiricists and logical positivists.
 Hayek presented his work to the private seminar he had created with Herbert Furth called the Geistkreis.

 During Hayek's years at the University of Vienna, Carl Menger's work on the explanatory strategy of social science and Friedrich von Wieser's commanding presence in the classroom left a lasting influence on him.
 Upon the completion of his examinations, Hayek was hired by Ludwig von Mises on the recommendation of Wieser as a specialist for the Austrian government working on the legal and economic details of the Treaty of Saint-Germain-en-Laye.
 Between 1923 and 1924, Hayek worked as a research assistant to Professor Jeremiah Jenks of New York University, compiling macroeconomic data on the American economy and the operations of the Federal Reserve.
 He was influenced by Wesley Clair Mitchell and started a doctoral program on problems of monetary stabilization but didn't finish it.
 His time in America wasn't especially happy.
 He had very limited social contacts, missed the cultural life of Vienna, and was troubled by his poverty.
 His family's financial situation deteriorated significantly after the War.

-Initially sympathetic to Wieser's democratic socialism he found Marxism rigid and unattractive, and his mild socialist phase lasted until he was about 23.
+Initially sympathetic to Wieser's democratic socialism, Hayek found Marxism rigid and unattractive, and his mild socialist phase lasted until he was about 23.
 Hayek's economic thinking shifted away from socialism and toward the classical liberalism of Carl Menger after reading von Mises' book Socialism.
 It was sometime after reading Socialism that Hayek began attending von Mises' private seminars, joining several of his university friends, including Fritz Machlup, Alfred Schutz, Felix Kaufmann and Gottfried Haberler, who were also participating in Hayek's own more general and private seminar.
 It was during this time that he also encountered and befriended noted political philosopher Eric Voegelin, with whom he retained a long-standing relationship.